2507 (Bicester) Squadron is one of the largest and most dynamic Squadrons in Thames Valley Wing.

-Cadets from 2507 take part in all core ATC activities and the Squadron has an active marching band.
+Cadets from 2507 Squadron take part in all RAF Air Cadets activities and the Squadron has an active marching band.
 We take new recruits into the Squadron on three "intakes" each year, one in January, one in April and one in August.

 During the recent lock down period, Thames Valley Wing of the RAF Air Cadets moved to using online platforms to continue activities for our cadets.
 217 of our air cadets have completed radio communications and cyber security training courses during this time and we even trained 10 adult volunteers as instructors.

 The radio communications and cyber security training is highly beneficial to the cadets, as it improves their knowledge of cyber security, social media safety and how to protect themselves and their devices from malware and viruses.
 Continue reading →

 On Thursday 24th of April 2507 (Bicester) Squadron ran virtual parade night.
 We talked about the RAF’s involvement in Disaster Relief, what aid/relief is needed following a natural disaster and the cadets were then tasked with making a lander for an egg.
 It was amazing to see so many cadets take part in our drop challenge.
 We saw Egg Sheeran, Billie Egglish, Meggan Shelly, Ed the egg and Bobby all survive, and that’s just to name a few.
 Great to see everyone getting creative and having fun.
 Could you survive the egg drop?